UniversalDependencies/docs/_u-dep/appos.md

 ---

-An appositional modifier of a noun is a nominal immediately following the first noun that serves to define or modify that noun.
+An appositional modifier of a noun is a nominal immediately following the first noun that serves to define, modify, name, or describe that noun.
 It includes parenthesized examples, as well as defining abbreviations in one of these structures.